 Congrats, parents.
 You’ve made it so far!
 Can you believe your little one is getting ready to start solids?
-They grow up so fast [wipes tear from eye].
+They grow up so fast [wipes tear].

-Before you dive into this next chapter, you’ll probably want to get a high chair and some other feeding supplies.
-Essentially, there are two types of high chairs: one that stands on its own and one that sits on top of an existing dining chair — but now there’s also a third category that stands alone and converts to a toddler/kid chair.
+Before you dive into this next chapter, you’ll probably want to get the best high chair and some other basic feeding supplies.
+There used to be two types of high chairs — one that stands on its own and another that sits on top of an existing dining chair — but now there’s also a third category that stands alone and converts to a toddler/kid chair.
 This latter group is more expensive, but will last for years to come.

 Stand-Alone High Chairs